Co-produced with Trapping Value

 The common shares are a very different ballgame here.
 Adding the common shares to the enterprise value (after net debt and preferred shares) doubles the total calculated amount.
 Yes that can work out and we still think ultimately full rents will be paid on all properties.
 But the risk for common is substantially higher.
 Investors looking to go long might be better served by selling the September $12.50 puts for more than $3.00.
 That would give them a better risk adjusted entry.

 Thanks for reading!
 If you liked this article, please scroll up and click “Follow” next to my name to receive our future updates.

 High Dividend Opportunities, #1 On Seeking Alpha

-HDO is the largest and most exciting community of income investors and retirees with over +4300 members.
+HDO is the largest and most exciting community of income investors and retirees with over +4000 members.
+We are looking for more members to join our lively group and get 20% off their first year!
 Our Immediate Income Method generates strong returns, regardless of market volatility, making retirement investing less stressful, simple and straightforward.

 Invest with the Best!
 Join us to get instant-access to our model portfolio targeting 9-10% yield, our preferred stock and Bond portfolio, and income tracking tools.
 Don’t miss out on the Power of Dividends!
 Start your free two-week trial today!

 Disclosure: I am/we are long CORR.PA.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.